-If there are no symptoms of pericardial calcification, the person is not likely to require treatment.
+If there are no symptoms of pericardial calcification, a person is not likely to need treatment.

-A surgical procedure called a pericardiectomy has the potential to cure pericardial calcification.
-It involves the removal of a portion of the pericardium.
+A surgical procedure called a pericardiectomy may cure pericardial calcification.
+It involves removing a portion of the pericardium.

 Doctors classify nephrocalcinosis as molecular, microscopic, or macroscopic.
 The classification depends on the size of the calcium deposit and whether it is visible on an X-ray or microscope.

-Once a doctor notices calcium buildup on an X-ray image, they will check the person’s blood and urine for:
+Once a doctor notices calcium buildup on an X-ray, they check the person’s blood and urine for:

 - vitamin D therapy

 When a doctor diagnoses kidney calcification, they need to determine the cause.

 Without treatment, some causes of nephrocalcinosis can lead to chronic kidney disease.
 Like coronary artery calcification, treating kidney calcification involves treating the underlying cause and addressing the risk factors.

 Radiologists frequently find calcification in a person’s joints and tendons.
 However, they may find it difficult to tell calcification from ossification or the presence of a foreign body.

 Joint and tendon calcification are both relatively common.
 For example, about